ChefDandy/CTE-menu/Poshc2/instructions/Browser_bookmark_discovery.md

 2. If unknown, determine the OS and browsers of the system
 3. Based on the OS and browsers, execute the proper syntax below:

-> **Note: The following commands may return no results if there are no bookmarks on the system and may also return results from directories that you may not have a.**
+> **Note: The following commands may return no results if there are no bookmarks on the system and may also return results from directories that you may not have access to.**
 ---

 ## **Windows**